-Here’s a starter set with the added kudos of a Glossier make-up bag for instant style points in the loos.
+Here’s a starter set with the added kudos of a Glossier lip balm for extra hydration and shine.

 I have to say I’m quite interested in this cult product myself, it’s used to style and set eyebrows firmly but softly and without crispiness.

 I’ve picked this particular gift from the popular Skinny Tan range because it’s raising funds for Coppa Feel, a charity teaching younger women about the importance of checking their breasts for lumps.